-As discussed in Section 3.1.4.1 above, proposed HSC deepening for the TSP would be confined to the upper reach of the channel where part of the channel is already at proposed depths, and would not occur in Galveston Bay.
-Considering the modeling results discussed from previous studies with deepening of channels extending from oceanic to estuarine conditions, and the limited deepening for the TSP that does not extend into Galveston Bay or Gulf, the TSP would not result in significant adverse impacts to salinity.
-As discussed at the beginning of this section, hydrodynamic modeling to include impacts on salinity is planned for the next phase of this study to confirm the expectation of minimal effects.
+As discussed in Section 3.1.4.1 above, proposed HSC deepening for the NED Plan or LPP would be confined to the upper reach of the channel where part of the channel is already at proposed depths, and would not occur in Galveston Bay.
+Considering the modeling results discussed from previous studies with deepening of channels extending from oceanic to estuarine conditions, and the limited deepening for the NED Plan and LPP that does not extend into Galveston Bay or Gulf, these plans would not be expected to result in significant adverse impacts to salinity.
+As discussed at the beginning of this section, hydrodynamic modeling to include impacts on salinity were conducted for this study to confirm the expectation of minimal effects.
+Details and results of the hydrodynamic modeling effort in relation to salinity impacts can be found in the ERDC produced report: Appendix C, Attachment 4.